26

 The neighborhood has a reputation for being unsafe, something that may have been truer before they tore down the Robert Taylor housing project just east of the ballpark.
 Sure, the area is a little gritty, but it’s not outright dangerous.
 Still most people get in and get out, choosing to tailgate if they drove in.

 If you’re willing to walk a bit and have an intrepid spirit of adventure, within 1.4 miles of the park are a couple of the better drinking establishments in the city.
 Maria’s Packaged Goods is to the northwest (a place where I’ve pre-gamed often), and Marz Collective Brewing is due west.
-If you want to stay within sight of the ballpark, there’s Turtles and Cork & Kerry just north of the park for drinks, and 35th Street Red Hots for a good dog served with the fries inside.
+If you want to stay within sight of the ballpark go north for Turtles and Cork & Kerry, or south to The Ballpark Pub on Pershing.
+Stix n’ Brix, just north has pizza and a pretty good tap list, and 35th Street Red Hots, just west, has a good dog served with the fries inside.
+If you’re willing to walk to Halsted, you can hit classic dives like Mitchell’s Tap and Bernice’s Tavern.

 But Wrigleyville it isn’t.